Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

-What you will actually pay depends on three things: the scope of work (cosmetic refresh vs. full gut), the size of your bathroom, and where you live.
-In New Jersey, labor rates, permitting requirements, and the age of the housing stock push bathroom remodel costs 15-25% above the national average.
-Older homes — and there are a lot of them in Mercer County — add another layer of complexity when you open walls and find galvanized pipes, outdated electrical, or water damage that has been hiding behind tile for decades.
+What you will actually pay depends on four things: scope of work, bathroom size, material level, and local conditions.
+In New Jersey, labor rates, permit requirements, inspection schedules, and older housing stock push bathroom remodel costs above many national averages.
+Older homes — common across Mercer County and Central NJ — add another layer of complexity when you open walls and find galvanized pipes, outdated electrical, wet insulation, or water damage that has been hidden behind tile for years.

 For a companion guide on project timelines, see our bathroom remodel timeline guide.
 If you are weighing a kitchen project instead, our kitchen remodel cost guide provides the same level of detail for kitchens.